 Enrolled students will receive course access via email at least 2 days prior to your course start date.
 Students who enroll at or near the deadline may receive credentials slightly later.

 You must complete all of the assignments for your course by the end of your course session.
-You’ll have view-only access to the online course for 6 months after your end-date.
+You’ll have view-only access to the online course for 1 month from your cohort end date.

 Possibly.
 If you would like to collaborate with us to create scholarships specifically for students that attend your school, please reach out to email@example.com.